Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksBoth cards have the same power consumption.Memory BandwidthTheoretically speaking, the GeForce GTX 1630 should be 12% faster than the Radeon R9 M280X in general, because of its higher data rate. (explain)
+Power Usage and Theoretical BenchmarksBoth cards have the same power consumption.Memory BandwidthAs far as performance goes, the GeForce GTX 1630 should in theory be just a bit better than the Radeon R9 M280X overall. (explain)

-Texel RateThe GeForce GTX 1630 is a little bit (approximately 10%) better at anisotropic filtering than the Radeon R9 M280X. (explain)
+Texel RateThe GeForce GTX 1630 will be a little bit (about 10%) better at anisotropic filtering than the Radeon R9 M280X. (explain)

-Pixel RateThe GeForce GTX 1630 should be a lot (about 93%) faster with regards to full screen anti-aliasing than the Radeon R9 M280X, and will be capable of handling higher screen resolutions without slowing down too much. (explain)
+Pixel RateThe GeForce GTX 1630 will be much (approximately 93%) better at anti-aliasing than the Radeon R9 M280X, and should be capable of handling higher resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison